 WHO WE ARE

-Over the years as ice skaters, we have noticed that although we replace our figure skates regularly, there are no readily available options for keeping the used skates out of landfills.
+Over the years as figure skaters, we have noticed that although we replace our figure skates regularly, there are no readily available options for keeping the used skates out of landfills.
 Our conversations with local rink managers and responses to our nationwide survey indicate this is an unmet need in the figure skating community across the entire United States.

 In addition, ice skating can be a very expensive sport due to the equipment needed to participate.
 This cost may be a barrier to some who want to try the sport but do not have the resources to purchase the necessary equipment.
 As a result, we have also identified the need for access to no-cost or low-cost ice skates to make our sport more accessible.

-Although our boots and blades may no longer be suitable for competitive skating, they may still have life left in them for less intense levels of skating.
+Although our boots and blades may no longer be suitable for competitive skating, many still have life left in them for less intense levels of skating.
 Even if the skates can no longer be used for any form of ice skating, it would still make sense to find ways to keep these materials out of the landfills.
 This is where we come in!

 WHAT WE DO